spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 $ ansible-playbook ansible-docker-test-playbook.yml
 ```

-### 2. You need an AWS account and, install and configure an [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+### 2. An AWS account is required with [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) tools installed and configured.
-Also for SSH access to newly launched instance, we need to create a new Key Pair or use existing one.
+Key pair is required for ssh access to the newly launched instance.

-In This project we asumed you have one of two AWS type account configured and avialble to use.
+In this project, it is assumed that either personal or federated AWS account is configured and available to use.
-Please see examples below and update files based on your case.
+Please see examples below and update files as needed.

 #### Personal/Individual account - user with direct access